elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/native-prototypes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, when you need the same functionality of a native prototype method, you can borrow it.
-The basic gist of it is taking a method from one object and copying it into another.
-Some methods of native prototypes are often borrowed.
+  <div><strong>Interview Response:</strong> Yes, you may borrow a native prototype method if you require the same functionality.
+The basic concept is to copy and paste a method from one object into another, and some native prototype approaches often get copied.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Borrowing the Array Join method…<br /><br />